 The notion of qualified vs. non-qualified dividends arises completely from methods of taxation.
-Qualified dividends constitute those eligible for taxation at the same rate as long-term capital gains, or 15 percent or less.
+Qualified dividends constitute those eligible for taxation at the same rate as long-term capital gains, or 20 percent or less.
 Non-qualified dividends constitute those taxed at the same rate as the rest of your income.
 The IRS created these designations in 2003 as part of the Bush-era tax cuts.
-Preferential tax rates for qualified dividends lapses in January 2013, at which point the designations qualified and non-qualified vanish and all dividends are taxed as standard income.
+Though the qualified dividend system was initially temporary and set to expire in 2013, it was made permanent by a tax law passed in 2012.

 Holding Period for Qualified Dividends

 You must hold shares for a specific amount of time before they receive preferential tax treatment dividend payments.
 As per IRS requirements, you must own shares for at least 61 days during the 121-day period that begins 60 days before a company or fund declares dividends.

 For instance, assume a mutual fund declares dividends on March 16.
 You purchased shares in that fund March 10 and still hold those shares as of May 19, 63 days after the purchase date.
 These shares qualify.
 However, if you sell your shares before May 17, or 61 days after May 10, they don’t qualify.
 Neither do any shares purchased after the ex-dividend date.
 If you sell some shares before the 61-day period lapses but keep others, the shares you keep still qualify.